 Prasad, Shubha Kamala and Irfan Nooruddin.
 “States Living in Glasshouses…: The Effect of Domestic Insurgency on How Countries Vote in the UN Human Rights Council.”
 Under Review.

 Prasad, Shubha Kamala and Filip Savatic.
 “Diasporic Foreign Policy Interest Groups in the US: Conflict, Democracy, and Political Entrepreneurship.”
 Under Review.
+(Recipient of Martin O. Heisler Award for best graduate student paper presented at ISA 2019 in ethnicity, nationalism, and/or migration.)

 Prasad, Shubha Kamala.
 “State (In)security: The Impact of Insurgencies on Regional Integration.”